craftablescience/MareTF/README.md

                                                [default: "DEFAULT"]
   -q, --quality                                The quality of DXTn/BCn format compression,
                                                between 0.0 and 1.0.
 Higher quality will take significantly longer to create the texture.
-                                               Ignored if output format is uncompressed.
-                                               [nargs=0..1] [default: 0.105]
+If quality is below 0.0, default compression
+                                               values will be used (0.1 for BC7, BC6H, and
-  -r, --filter                                 The resize filter used to generate mipmaps and
-                                               when resizing the base texture to match a power of 2 (if necessary). [nargs=0..1]
+                                               1.0 for all others).
+Ignored if output format is uncompressed. [nargs=0..1] [default: -1] -r, --filter                                 The resize filter used to generate mipmaps and when resizing the base texture to match a power of 2 (if necessary). [nargs=0..1]